vbrh-immalle/ButtonExampleRefactoredToClasses/README.md

+# In this branch (`drawSpecifics`)

+We refactored some of the common functionality of the `draw()`-method out.

+Is it worth it?
+(What if we add another Button-type where the commonality does not apply?)

+# Original

 We started from this standard Processing example : https://processing.org/examples/button.html and refactored (albeit with slightly different mechanics for choosing the background-color) it into an objected-oriented design with an abstract `Button`-class and 2 inheriting classes :